John Kampfner: Publications

-Kampfner has written six books.
+Kampfner has written seven books.
 These include: Inside Yeltsin's Russia: Corruption, Conflict, Capitalism (1994), an account of the early years of post-Communism; a 1998 biography of former Labour Foreign Secretary Robin Cook, and a study of Tony Blair's interventionist foreign policy Blair's Wars (2003), which gave one of the first authoritative accounts of the Iraq war and used in subsequent Whitehall enquiries, as well as school and university texts.
 His book Freedom For Sale: How We Made Money And Lost Our Liberty (2009) is an analysis of the seeming abandonment of liberty in the names of democracy and capitalism.
 The book was shortlisted for the Orwell Book prize in April 2010.
 The Rich, a 2000-year history, from slaves to super-yachts, is a historical comparison between contemporary oligarchs and those down the ages.

-His latest book, Why The Germans Do It Better, Notes From A Grown-Up Country, was published by Atlantic in August 2020.
+His sixth book Why The Germans Do It Better, Notes From A Grown-Up Country, was published by Atlantic in August 2020.
 A Sunday Times bestseller for many weeks in both hardback and paperback, the book received positive reviews and coverage in The Guardian, The Times, The Sunday Times, The Economist, New Statesman, TLS and Literary Review.
+It was chosen as one of the books of the year in 2020 and 2021 in a number of newspapers.

-His latest book, a history of Berlin, is due to be published in late 2023.
+His most recent book, In Search of Berlin, The Story of a Reinvented City, was published in hardback in 2023 to wide acclaim.
+It received positive reviews and coverage from The Times, Der Spiegel, the FT, and the Literary Review.
+It was long listed for the Ondaatje prize and was a Waterstones history book of the month.
+The paperback edition came out in autumn 2024.

 Personal life

-In 1992, Kampfner married BBC journalist Lucy Ash.
-The couple have two daughters and live in London.
+In 1992, Kampfner married BBC journalist, broadcaster and presenter Lucy Ash.
+The couple live in Berlin and London.
+They have two daughters.